zimaxnet/engram/docs/local-testing.md

 3. Type a message in the chat
 4. Verify:
    - Message appears in chat
-   - Agent responds (if Azure OpenAI is configured)
+   - Agent responds (if Azure AI key is configured)
    - Metrics update in the right panel
    - No errors in browser console

-## Step 8: Test Voice Features (Optional)

-If Azure Speech is configured:

-1. Click the microphone button in chat
-2. Allow microphone access
-3. Speak a message
-4. Verify transcription and response

 ## Troubleshooting